 - Innovative and personalized instruction using synchronous and asynchronous teaching methods with on-campus opportunities.

 - Collaboration and mentorship from Multi-disciplinary faculty with nationally recognized expertise in nursing and biomedical informatics.

-- Diverse and applied learning activities throughout the curriculum.
-Practicum experience facilitates opportunity to apply knowledge and skills in the nurse informaticist role.
+- Diverse and applied to learning activities throughout the curriculum.
+Practicum experience facilitates the opportunity to apply knowledge and skills in the nurse informaticist role.